ankiitgupta7/ankiitgupta7.github.io/pages/interests.md

     * Slime Moulds
     * Ant Colonies
 * *What leads to a life form*: The Miller-Urey Experiment
 * *Darwin and evolution*: Arguements for and against.
-What about first life form coming out of priordial soup?
+What about first life form coming out of primordial soup?
 * *Are we living in a simulation?*: Can you disprove it?
 * *Virtual Organisms*: Simulating an organism mimicking its neuronal wiring.
 Check out the work by OpenWorm Foundation's open source project dedicated to creating a virtual C. elegans nematode in a computer.
 * *Perception of Reality and Extrasensory Perception*: Do you know reality is often different than what you experience with your senses?
 What about the experinces without any sensory stimulation?